KunvarThaman/KunvarThaman.github.io/_posts/2019-7-17-Spanish-File-Preprocessing-4.md

 for the square and round bracketed words respectively.
 The rest of the process is the same as the first one.

+## Note:

+it would be wrong to treat every word at the beginning of a line followed by a colon as metainformation.
+These frequency lists are being examined by native speakers who will then classify them into categories, including speaker or non-speaker information.